15 July 1987

 Montana range sheep

 One of the reasons I went to graduate school in Montana was because I wanted exposure to the range sheep industry.
 It was so different from the sheep industry in the Mid Atlantic states.
 Montana State University was doing research that interested me and offered me an assistantship, so my dream came true.
-While I was there, I got the chance to work with at a local sheep ranch (John Paugh).
+While I was there, I got the chance to work at a local sheep ranch (John Paugh).
 The ranch ran several thousand ewes, mostly Targhee.

 A beautiful place to graze